cerebral/cerebral/README.md

 };

 // The saveForm action runs async because it is in an array.
 You can have multiple
-// actions in one array that runs async in parallell. controller.signal('formSubmitted', setLoading, [saveForm], unsetLoading);
+// actions in one array that runs async in parallel. controller.signal('formSubmitted', setLoading, [saveForm], unsetLoading);
 ```